labs14-market-organizer/backend/README.md

     *  NODE_ENV - specify `development` while in development and `production` in production/staging
     *  BE_URL - the URL of the backend you're using
     *  FE_URL - the URL of the frontend you're using
+    *  TZ - the timezone of the server
     *  JWT_SECRET - the secret used on the JWTs sent back to the frontend
     *  DB_TEST - required in development only, the `postgres://` URL of your test database
     *  DB_DEV - required in development only, the `postgres://` URL of your development database